Image SEO Best Practices in WordPress

 WP Compressor logo

-WP Compress: WP Compress optimizes your images to shrink file sizes.
-The plugin offers three types of compression; Lossless, Intelligence, and Ultra.
+WP Compress: WP Compress optimizes your images on your site to shrink file sizes.
+The plugin offers three types of compression: Lossless, Intelligence, and Ultra.

 EWWW Image Optimizer logo